zakcali/GPT-MMG/README.md

 nodejs program to send mmg-reports and receive tagged outputs

+you must define enviromental variable GEMINI_API_KEY, which you obtain from google-ai-studio

 Install the libraries by entering the following command in the keyboard:
 ```
 npm install @google/generative-ai